bioinformatist/my_website/content/home/about.md

 # Biography

-Yu Sun is a postgraduate student at Nankai University.
-His research interests include PacBio full-length transcriptome sequencing, NGS transcriptome sequencing and Microarrays.
-He built platforms for analysis data produced by technologies mentioned above in his group.
+Yu Sun will be a PhD student at Sun Yat-sen University soon at [Dr. Wang's Lab](http://environbiolab.sysu.edu.cn/index.html).
+His research interests will include 16S amplicon sequencing, metagenomics and microarrays.
+He built platforms with analysis tools in his group.